computational-psychology/stimupy/docs/howtos/share.md

 # Share & distribute stimuli
 A core principle of `stimupy` is sharing and reusing stimuli.
-One part of this is the large number of existing stimuli already implement, such that you can generate various parameterizations of these without having to write any custom code.
+One part of this endeavor is the large number of stimuli that are already implemented, such that you can generate various parameterizations of these without having to write any custom code.
-The other part is that, hopefully, you will share the `stimupy`-stimuli that you use in your work.
+Besides this, we are hoping that people who are using `stimupy` for their stimulus generation want to add and hence share their stimulus implementations with other `stimupy`-users.

 ## What to share?
 To accurately reproduce a stimulus,